 There are two types of gasohol: gasohol containing ethanol and that containing methanol.
 Gasohol containing ethanol can be used if the ethanol content does not exceed 10% (E10).
 Gasohol containing methanol is not recommended by Yamaha because it can cause damage to the fuel system or vehicle performance problems.

 Fuel tank breather hose and overflow hose

-- 1. Fuel tank overflow hose
+- 1. Fuel tank breather hose and overflow hose - 2.
+Clamp

-- 2. Original position (paint mark)

-- 3. Clamp

-- 4. Fuel tank breather hose

 Before operating the motorcycle: